 Residence halls are operated by the Onondaga Community College Housing Development Corporation (OCCHDC).
-Accommodating over 550 students, our state-of-the-art student residence halls offer attractive suites complete with a comfortable living room, a full kitchen, and access to technology.
+Accommodating over 550 students, our residence halls offer attractive suites complete with a comfortable living room, a full kitchen, and access to technology.
 Each suite accommodates five to six students in single, double, or triple rooms.
-Residence halls are smoke-free environments.
 Smoking is not allowed in any part of the residence hall facility, including students' rooms and suites.
 Students are expected to show good stewardship of their rooms and furnishings, and to abide by Residence Life policies regarding their housing.

-Residence Life professional staff includes a director of Residence Life, three residence hall directors (RHD), and support staff who are charged with helping students have positive living and learning experiences.
-RHD's live and work on campus and ensure that all students have an environment conducive to study.
+Residence Life professional staff includes a director of Residence Life, Assistant Director of Student Life, three Residence Hall Directors (RHD), and support staff who are charged with helping students have positive living and learning experiences.
+RHD's live and work on campus and ensure that all students have an environment conducive to personal growth and academic success.
 There is an RHD available 24 hours/7 days a week in case of an emergency.
 Along with resident assistants (RAs), who are students themselves, the entire Residence Life staff plans programs and social events to meet the housing, health, safety, educational, and developmental needs of students.